Identifying Invasive Species

 Learn how to stop the spread of plants, insects and animals that destroy ecosystems.

 An invasive species is any species that is not native to an ecosystem and considered to be harmful, and now is the time to take a look around your property and identify plants that inhibit the growth of native flora.
 These nuisance plants have the ability to cause environmental and economic damage by outcompeting with native plants that are necessary to support high-quality habitats for animals and insects.
-Increasing public awareness of this threat is the goal of Illinois Governor Pat Quinn's declaration that May is Invasive Species Awareness Month.
+Increasing public awareness of this threat is the goal of Invasive Species Awareness Month in May.

 How are they dangerous?
 Certain non-native species release chemical toxins which prohibit the growth of other nearby plants and stand in the way of managing healthy ecosystems for humans, animals and plants.
 Research findings released May 1, 2013 by Lincoln Park Zoo and Northern Illinois University concluded that invasive European buckthorn, common in the DuPage County area, contributes to amphibian decline and altered mammal distribution throughout the Midwest.